 - Ongoing nutritional support

-Patients can receive care at our main campus facility or at one of our Regional Outpatient Centers (ROC).
-We have five convenient ROCs throughout the Washington, DC, Maryland, and Virginia area.
-If your child does not require hospitalization, our ROCs provide easy access to our team of specialists.
+Patients can receive care at our main campus facility or at one of our Specialty Care Locations.
+We have five convenient Specialty Care Centers throughout the Washington, D.C., Maryland and Virginia area.
+If your child does not require hospitalization, our Specialty Care Centers provide easy access to our team of specialists.
 You can get the GI services you need close to home, with the same level of expertise and excellence as you would find at our hospital.

 Learn more about: